 Elizabeth Reyes, PhD

-This group is for members of the LGBTQQI community for support on topics that are important to them.
-Topics include but not limited to sexual and gender identity concerns; developing meaningful relationships; feeling marginalized; relationship stressors; and balancing academics and personal life.
+This group is for support on topics that include, but not limited to, sexual and gender identity concerns; developing meaningful relationships; self-acceptance; feeling marginalized; relationship stressors; and balancing academics and personal life.

 The Effective Living Group is a group for students who feel that it is difficult to manage intense emotions.
 It is meant to teach a variety of skills adapted from DBT to assist individuals who struggle with emotional and interpersonal issues.
 Learning modules include Regulating Emotions, Tolerating Distress, Increasing Mindfulness, and Improving Relationships.
 Each week the group will review old material, teach new material, and assign practice exercises.
 Group members will interact with each other and help each other learn and grow during this process.

 Psychotherapy group in which graduate students discuss issues such as family problems, academic concerns (i.e. thesis/dissertation challenges, navigating academic department), relationship issues, feelings of isolation, work/life balance, depression, anxiety, anger, etc.

 Lani Lawrence, PsyD, Niki Sims, PsyD